joannawojtasz/Project1_club/README.md

 - [ ] Porblems: lack of passive listeners on map element.
 - [ ] Image elements do not have explicit width and height.
 - [x] Font sizes in %
-- [ ] Lack of contrast - the error is related to a hover, or active page link in navigation bar, as it becomes gray (from black) when in use
+- [ ] Lack of contrast - the error is related to a hover, or active page link in navigation bar, as it becomes gray (from black) when in use, remaining fonts have apropriate contrast.

 ## Deployment